alpacahq/alpaca-docs/content/oauth/supported-apps/_index.md

 - **Composer** ([How it works](https://www.composer.trade/)): Create hedge fund-like dynamic strategies with a no-code visual editor.
 Browse and modify strategies from a growing collection of ready-made strategies.
 - **Algorum** ([How it works](https://algorumsoftware.com/)): Platform that makes it easy, affordable, and reliable for quant and algo developers to develop, backtest, deploy, monitor, and manage algo trading strategies using .NET Core and Python.
 - **Wealth-Lab** ([How it works](https://www.wealth-lab.com/)): Create and backtest trading strategies with or without code using Wealth-Lab’s drag and drop web builder.
 Use their desktop platform for additional technical and fundamental analysis features.
+- **Passiv** ([How it works](https://alpaca.markets/learn/porting-passiv-to-alpaca-a-devs-perspective/)): Connect your brokerage account to build a passive investment strategy and manage your portfolio without the need for spreadsheets and manual calculations.
+- **Alexa** ([How it works](https://alpaca.markets/learn/amazon-alexa-execute-trades/)): Teach your Alexa a skill that will allow you to place trades through your Amazon device.

 **Your app could be here**: [Register now](https://app.alpaca.markets/brokerage/apps/edit/create)